folio-org/mod-search/README.md

 ### Search Facets

-Facets can be retrieved by using following API `GET /instances/facets`.
+Facets can be retrieved by using following API `GET /instances/facets` or `GET /authorities/facets`.
 It consumes following request parameters:

 | Name          | Required | Description |
 | :-------------| :--------|:------------|